 Saigon Notre Dame Basilica (under renovation until 2020)

 Right next to the Post Office, towering magnificently is Notre Dame Cathedral Basilica of Saigon.
 The official name is the Cathedral Basilica of Our Lady of the Immaculate Conception.
 Being one of the most iconic landmarks in Saigon, it was constructed by the French colonists in the late 1800s and conferred the Cathedral status as a basilica by the Vatican in 1962.
-Its distinguishing features are the two bell towers reaching up to 61 meters high in its facade and built from the bricks that were imported from Marseille that surprisingly retains all of its former glory.
-The entrance is also home to Regina Pacis (“Our Lady of Peace”), the granite effigy of the Virgin Mary which was made to order during 1959 in Rome.
+Its distinguishing features are the two bell towers reaching up to 61 meters high in its facade and built from bricks that were imported from Marseille that surprisingly retain all of their former glory.
+The entrance is also home to Regina Pacis (“Our Lady of Peace”), the granite effigy of the Virgin Mary which was made to order in 1959 in Rome.

 This location is an ideal spot for an awesome panoramic shot of the whole cathedral and is also favored by couples as a backdrop for their nuptial photos.
-Services are held on Sunday morning in both Vietnamese and English.
+Services are held on Sunday mornings in both Vietnamese and English.
 The church is open to visitors for the rest of the week starting from 8 AM to 11 AM and 2 PM to 4 PM.